The SPS is a single updatable mesh. The solid particles are simply separate parts or faces fo this big mesh.

 SPS.buildMesh();

-• number is the wanted number of particles. digest() divides then the mesh into number particles of the same size in term of the number of facets used per particle.
+particles of the same size in term of the number of facets used per particle.number

 SPS.digest(model, {facetNb: 10}); // 10 facets per particle whatever their final number